horde/kolab_webmail/README.rst

 Licensing
 ---------

-For licensing and copyright information, please see the file COPYING in the Horde Groupware Kolab Edition distribution and the COPYING and LICENSE files in the `kronolith`, `turba`, `nag` and `mnemo` subdirectories.
+For licensing and copyright information, please see the file LICENSE in the Horde Groupware Kolab Edition distribution and the LICENSE files in the `kronolith`, `turba`, `nag` and `mnemo` subdirectories.

 Thanks,